ginnysun/LLM-for-irAEs/README.md

 1. To test the LLM prior to running it with real data, we have provided a sample ```demo_reports.rdata``` file with mock data for testing the LLM.
 Each cell contains "sample text" and should prompt the LLM to return "Answer: No." This is already in the main ```LLM-for-irAEs``` folder.
 If you wish to test the LLM with our mock data, proceed to step 2.

-   If you wish to run your own data through the LLM, you will need to create an Rdata file in R with input progress note or discharge summary text.
+   If you wish to run your own data through the LLM, you will need to create an Rdata file in R with input progress note and discharge summary text.
 To ensure it is compatible with the Python script for running the LLM, make sure to name this file ```demo_reports.rdata``` in R and delete or move the existing ```demo_reports.rdata``` file (see [Data](#data) for how to format this file).
    If you are unsure where the ```LLM-for-irAEs``` folder is located on your machine, you can use the following to obtain the full path:
    ```bash
    pwd